dcanasp/memory_bank/mid level/network/ip.md

 Ipv6 is notably larger, 2^128. so there will not be the current problem with ipv4.

 There are also two types of ip's.
 Public and private, public are the ones that can directly connect to the internet.
-Private are the ones that only can be access inside the same network:
+Private are the ones that only can be access inside the same [[network]]:
 - Class A: `10.0.0.0` to `10.255.255.255`
 - Class B: `172.16.0.0` to `172.31.255.255`
 - Class C: `192.168.0.0` to `192.168.255.255`

+They are normally set via [[dhcp]]